Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

 - How will you ensure everyone has the opportunity to master all software engineering skills?

+    * communicating with each other and the project managers what we have and have not worked on yet, so they can properly organize the work amoungst the groups

 - How will you run the course sessions to ensure that you use them to maximum effectiveness?